BCDA-APS/bluesky_training/docs/source/index.rst

 APS Bluesky Training
 ====================

+This repository demonstrates use of the Bluesky framework at a typical APS beam line.

 .. for documentation authors:
    Documentation may be created in restructured text (.rst), markdown (.md) of Jupyter notebooks (.ipynb).
 Add new documents to the appropriate folder